 Krishna Das told an elbow-to-elbow packed room of bhaktas how his relationship with Ram Dass was a life changer.
 “In 1968, Ram Dass had just come back from India after meeting with Maharajji (Neem Karoli Baba),” recalled Krishna Das.
 “In those days, there was like one book about this s–t.
 When I walked into the room with Ram Dass, I knew it was real.
 Without a word, I knew that what I was looking for could be found.”

-He stayed in the land of his guru, until he realized that he had to sing to save his life.
-He returned to the United States to spread devotion, or bhakti.
-Today, Krishna Das is almost like Kirtan guru.
+He stayed in the land of his guru until he realized that he had to sing to save his life.
+He returned to the United States to spread devotion or bhakti.
+Today, Krishna Das is almost like a Kirtan guru.
 Many get hooked on Kirtan after hearing a Krishna Das CD.

 For those that have been graced with hearing him sing live, on stage, or at a workshop, they understand he’s a Long Islander with a great sense of humor, that found his true calling in India.